Mount Irvine, New South Wales

 There are only twenty or so properties with a small amount of commercial activity; mainly walnut and chestnut groves.
 There is no large-scale commercial farming, and organic methods are widely used.

 History

 Mt Irvine Road was first surveyed in 1897 by government surveyor Charles Scrivener.
 Later the same year he returned with his son, Charles Passevile Scrivener, who brought two of his fellow graduates from Hawkesbury Agricultural College.
 The elder Scrivener proposed to designate the area as a national reserve.
 When this failed and 400 hectares of land was released for sale, Scrivener's son and his two friends bought up the first three grants.
 Scrivener himself settled in Mt.
 Irvine upon his retirement in 1915.
 Their families remain in Mt.
 Irvine to this day.

+Activities

+In Mt Irvine, there are several things to do, including picking chestnuts and walnuts in the nearby Nutwood or Kookootonga Farm.
+These farms are located near the summit of Mt Irvine, and are accessed by Mt Irvine Road, with several detouring tracks.

+The quiet and scenic road between Mt Irvine and Mt Wilson offers excellent cycling through mountain ash forests and rainforests.